nationalarchives/da-tre-dev-documentation/architecture-decision-records/007-TRE-Out-Subscription-mechanism.md

 - The consumers which want to subscribe to TRE-OUT topic have to send a request to TRE team with SQS ARN and endpoint
 - TRE team has to create the subscription manually using the AWS console

+# New decision

+The owner of the topic will add a policy that allows permitted accounts to publish to the topic and/or a permitted account to subcribe a sepcific endpoint to the topic
+* The external account will need to provide the topic owner their account id and subscription endpoint.
+* The policies will be added with terraform